svg-rs/RustDropper/README.md

 5. The exe should require administrator permissions to open now.

 ## Legal
-I the creator of this software, has no responsibility for what you do with said software.
+I the creator of this software, have no responsibility for what you do with said software.
 This software is for testing and educational purposes ONLY.